 In this country (England and Wales) we have what is known as the ‘common law’.
 This is the underlying law which was built up over centuries by the Judges hearing cases.
-This still happens, but it is often hard for non lawyers to find out about (without buying expensive legal textbooks), as it is set out mostly in the legal case reports, and develops from case to case (although most important cases are are now reported online on BAILII).
+This still happens, but it is often hard for non-lawyers to find out about (without buying expensive legal textbooks), as it is set out mostly in the legal case reports, and develops from case to case (although most important cases are now reported online on BAILII).

 However often this underlying common law is changed by an act of Parliament/legislation which imposes a different set of rules, which apply either in all circumstances or sometimes just in some circumstances.
 So our law is a mixture of the common law and statute.

 This is the case with tenancies.
 There are still ‘common law’ tenancies, but in most cases, a tenancy will be regulated by one or other of the two main ‘statutory codes’ which have been set up by legislation.

 The older code is set out in the Rent Act 1977, which applies to tenancies created before 15 January 1989, The Housing Act 1988 applies to tenancies created after that date.
 15 January 1989 is, therefore, an important watershed date in housing law.